Is your printer spying on you?

 Yes, it is.
 So is your mobile phone, your car, and your web browser.

 Machines keep records in their memory banks.
-These records rarely get used.
-Most of the time they’re destroyed when your electronic devices are trashed.
+Most of the time these records get destroyed when your electronic devices are trashed.

 However, if you’re ever involved in an investigation, your devices provide clues about how they were used.
-We’ve seen many examples of police tracking cell phones and credit cards to solve crimes.
+Police track cell phones and credit cards to solve crimes.

 Your printer has a story to tell too.